ainamti/Recipe-Analysis/README.md

   frameborder="0"
 ></iframe>So, my hypothesis test aims to explore whether recipes containing meat are healthier than vegetarian recipes.

-**Null Hypothesis:** Recipes containing meat are as healthy(high protein and low carbohydrates) than recipes without meat
+**Null Hypothesis:** Recipes containing meat are as healthy(high protein and low carbohydrates) as recipes without meat.

-**Alternative Hypothesis:** Recipes containing meat are healthier(high protein and low carbohydrates) than recipes without meat
+**Alternative Hypothesis:** Recipes containing meat are healthier(high protein and low carbohydrates) than recipes without meat.

 **Test Statistic:** Difference in group means (mean of healthiness metric of meat recipes and mean of healthiness metric of vegetarian recipes)